Menu

 Make the most of flexibility

-Offered with online with in-person options, this 30-credit hour program is ideal for full-time working professionals.
+Offered online with in-person options, this 30-credit hour program is ideal for full-time working professionals.
 The program can be completed in as little as 12 months for students with an accounting undergraduate degree and 17 months for those with a business undergraduate degree other than accounting.
 Courses are offered in a 7-week accelerated, online format with in-person options and are taken one at a time.

 Build relationships with your professors and colleagues